akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 }
 ```

-This supervisor will be used to create a child, with which we can experiment:
+This supervisor will be used to create a child actor:

 ```csharp
 public class Child : UntypedActor